UCMJ Article 87b

 How do you defend against Article 93 Cruelty and Maltreatment charges?

-When you are facing the combined resources of the military as well as the current cultural climate, you need to be prepared to defend your career and your freedom.
+When facing the combined resources of the military and the current cultural climate, you need to be prepared to defend your career and your freedom.
 Crisp and Associates, LLC has a team of experienced trial attorneys who have won these cases.
-This team includes the firm’s founder, Jonathan Crisp, a highly respected former Army JAG with over 23 years of experience in military law and a sought-after speaker and lecturer on military law.
-Donald Gordon has litigated cases before the Discharge Review Board, the Board for Correction of Military Records, and the Board for Correction of Naval Records regarding a wide variety of matters and a diverse background of clients
+This team includes the firm’s founder, Jonathan Crisp, a highly respected former Army JAG with over 23 years of experience in military law and a sought-after speaker and lecturer on martial law.
+Donald Gordon has litigated cases before the Discharge Review Board, the Board for Correction of Military Records, and the Board for Correction of Naval Records regarding various matters and a diverse background of clients.

 If you or someone you know is facing Article 93 charges for Cruelty and Maltreatment, you need to speak with a Military defense attorney right away.
-Please call Crisp and Associates Military at 888-258-1653 for a free consultation.